A guide to supplements and vitamins

 20th April 2015

 As we get older it can prove more difficult to obtain all the vitamins and minerals that we need to remain healthy.
 Vitamins and minerals are essential nutrients that the body needs in order to work, but as we get older sometimes it is harder to absorb some particular vitamins and certain vitamins can prove a real life transformer for the older body.

-Here we look into some of the vitamins and supplements that are often recommended for elderly stairlift users and the older generation to help improve mobility and overall health.
+Here we look into some of the vitamins and supplements that are often recommended for stairlift users and the older generation to help improve mobility and overall health.

 Do I need supplements?

 Perhaps understandably, many people are cautious about taking supplements and vitamins.
 Rather than taking extra pills and tablets, the majority of the public would far rather ensure that they are getting the correct amount of vitamins and minerals from their diet.
 This is for good reason; there are many warnings by medical professionals that taking too many supplements or taking them for too long could cause more harm than good.
 So how do you answer the question ‘do I need supplements?’

 Firstly, it is always recommended that you see your GP before starting on any course of supplements or vitamins as they can test to see if you have a deficiency in the vitamin you are looking to take and can recommend the correct course of action.
 As we get older, sometimes we need more of certain minerals and vitamins than we did when we were younger, additionally certain minerals and vitamins can help strengthen bones and support joints to work towards avoiding many of the accidents and conditions associated with old age, such as trips and falls.
 Here we set out the main vitamins and supplements you may think about taking as you approach old age, but bear in mind this is an overview and no replacement for medical advice.